-It is also expected that such initiatives as PEO promoting the relevance of the profession to engineering graduates, raising awareness among employers of the added value licensed engineers provide, and increasing the public's confidence in the licence will be incentives for engineering graduates to join PEO and to maintain their licences.

-Such initiatives are intended to serve as building blocks to:
+It is also expected that PEO initiatives such as promoting the relevance of the profession to engineering graduates, raising awareness among employers of the added value licensed engineers provide, and increasing the public's confidence in the licence will be incentives for engineering graduates to join PEO and to maintain their licences.
+These initiatives are intended to serve as building blocks to:

-- attract/engage unlicensed engineers; - retain licensed engineers who no longer practise engineering; - increase licence uptake by graduates of Canadian Engineering Accreditation Board-accredited engineering programs; and - encourage international engineering graduates to apply to PEO upon landing in Canada.
+- attract/engage unlicensed engineers; - retain licensed engineers who no longer practise engineering; - increase licence uptake by graduates of Canadian Engineering Accreditation Boardaccredited engineering programs; and - encourage international engineering graduates to apply to PEO upon landing in Canada.